The Guild and Music Education in Decatur, Illinois

 Research has proven that children who study music via an instrument are likely to enhance their academic successes in school.
 Instruments donations to the library are always welcomed.

-Qualified children can check out a “loaner” instrument from the DPSF to take music lessons in school.
+Qualified children can check out a “loaner” instrument from the DPSF to participate in school band and orchestra.

 The instrument library was created by instrument donations from community individuals as well as grants from the Symphony Orchestra Guild of Decatur and the Decatur Public Schools Foundation.
 Over 180 musical instruments are currently “on loan” to music students in Decatur, Illinois for the past 5 years.
 There was a waiting list of students who want to study music and were turned away because of lack of instruments.